SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 - training.py : Create one pdf files for each nucleotide couple and a csv files (resuming all the scores per couples and distances)

-- Plotting.R : plots the results from training.py with the score as a function of the distance
+- Plotting.R : Plots the results from training.py with the score as a function of the distance.
+As a result it outputs one file with the profile for each pair and a file containing all the profiles in the same plot.

-- plotting.py : plots the results from training.py with the score as a function of the distance

 - gibbs_calc.py : Create a csv files that resume all the predicted scores per nucleotid couple and distances